BattousaiW/alx-higher_level_programming/0x02-python-import_modules/README.md

  a program that prints the result of the addition of all arguments
  4. Who are you?
  a program that prints all the names defined by the compiled module hidden_4.pyc
+ 5. Everything can be imported
+  a program that imports the variable a from the file variable_load_5.py and prints its value.